 This course is a continuation of the Pre-Calculus course.

 Students undertake a detailed study of Differential and Integral Calculus.
 Students are expected to take the Advanced Placement Calculus AB exam at the end of the academic year.
-AP test fee may apply.
 Students must have a TI-83+ or TI-84 series graphing calculator for use in this course.
+Students may opt to take the AP test or apply for dual enrollment credit with Notre Dame University Maryland (NDMU)--additional fees may apply.